Models of G-spectra as presheaves of spectra: The bicategory and -category

-We first define the $\sS$-category $G\sB$ and restate our main theorem.
-We shall avoid categorical apparatus, but conceptually $G\sB$ is obtained by applying a nonequivariant infinite loop space machine $\bK$ to a category $G\sE$ ``enriched in permutative categories''.
-The term in quotes can be made categorically precise \cite{Guill, HyPow, Schmitt}, but we shall use it just as an informal slogan since no real categorical background is necessary to our work: we shall give direct elementary definitions of the examples we use, and they do satisfy the axioms specified in the cited sources.
-We then define a $G$-category $\sE_G$ ``enriched in permutative $G$-categories'', from which $G\sE$ is obtain by passage to $G$-fixed subcategories.
-Finally, we outline the proof of the main theorem, which is obtained by applying an equivariant infinite loop space machine $\bK_G$ to $\sE_G$.
+In this paper, $\sS$ denotes the category of (nonequivariant) orthogonal spectra, and $G\sS$ denotes the category of orthogonal $G$-spectra.
+For most of the paper, we index $G\sS$ on a complete universe, but in \autoref{background} we allow a more general universe.
+See \autoref{background} for some discussion of the comparison between models of $G$-spectra.
+We first define the $\sS$-category $G\sA$ (\autoref{KGE}) and restate our main theorem.
+Conceptually $G\sA$ can be viewed as obtained by applying a nonequivariant infinite loop space machine $\bK$ to a category $G\sE$ ``enriched in permutative categories''.\footnote{{A permutative category is a symmetric strict monoidal category.}} The term in quotes can be made categorically precise \cites{Guill, HyPow, Schmitt}, but we shall use it just as an informal slogan since no real categorical background is necessary to our work here: we shall give direct elementary definitions of the examples we use, and they do satisfy the axioms specified in the cited sources.
+We then define (\autoref{compcat}) a $G$-category\footnote{{In general, we understand a $G$-category to be a category internal and not just enriched in $G$-sets, meaning that $G$ can act on both objects and morphisms.}} $\sE_G$ ``enriched in permutative $G$-categories'', from which $G\sE$ is obtain by passage to $G$-fixed subcategories. \autoref{duality} contains a discussion of duality that will be needed in \autoref{sec:MainThm} for the proof of our main theorem.